Katsiaryna-123/MoneseTestTask/readme.md

 Install Appium Inspector (to collecting attributes from page) and connect your session to it.
 1. Ensure that your Appium server is running.

+2. Ensure that emulator is running.

-2. In your test script, create a new Appium session by initiating a session request (you may just run test).
+3. Create a new Appium session by initiating a session request (you may just run test).

-3. Once the session is created, you will see sessionId in console.
+4. Once the session is created, you will see sessionId in console.

-4. Open Appium Inspector and connect to the session using the sessionId you obtained in the previous step.
+5. Open Appium Inspector and connect to the session using the sessionId you obtained in the previous step.

 You can now interact with the device or emulator using the Appium Inspector interface for debugging and inspection.